 The General Data Protection Regulation (GDPR) supersedes the UK Data Protection Act 1998 (DPA) and comes into action on the 25th May 2018.
 Significant and wide-reaching in scope, the new law brings a fresh approach to data protection.
 It expands the rights of individuals to control how their personal data is collected and processed, placing a range of new obligations on organisations to be more accountable for data protection – no matter where it is sent, processed or stored.

-Microsoft has committed to being GDPR compliant across all their cloud services and on-premise Microsoft Dynamics NAV, which we cover below.
+Microsoft has committed to being GDPR compliant across all their cloud services and on-premise Microsoft Dynamics 365 Business Central, which we cover below.

 GDPR gives individuals rights of access to data you hold on them, these rights vary from just being informed to erase and object.
 So, for example, if an individual asks that you delete all data you hold on them you have to be able to find every record relating to the individual within Microsoft Dynamics and prove that you have deleted it.
 This is not as easy as it might sound as ERP software holds data in a wide variety of tables and fields – a task that will be made even more difficult if you have lots of customisations on your system.